astrochr/Spark-Showcase/Readme.md

 Blocks storage → Prevents infection
 Prevents memory poisoning → Protects organism integrity

-This isn't just decorative language.
-It's a pedagogical framework that bridges AI safety mechanism, memory system protection, and threat modeling in an intuitive way that advances how we think about protecting cognitive systems.

 Memory Poisoning: The 2-Hour Cascade

 Without quality filtering, Spark experienced complete system degradation in 2 hours through this cascade: